RodrigoVillatoro/bs_helper/README.md

 >>> from general_scraper import GeneralScraper
 ```

-2) Make an instance of **GeneralScraper**, and assign the url that you want to scraper:
+2) Make an instance of **GeneralScraper**, and assign the url that you want to scrape:
 ```python
 >>> scraper = GeneralScraper()
 >>> scraper.url = 'http://httpbin.org/get'